Liberty Medical Center of Texas

 "On December 7, 1941, Mess Attendant Second Class Doris Miller was collecting soiled laundry just before 8:00 A.M.
 When the first bombs blasted his ship at anchor in Pearl Harbor, Miller went to the main deck where he assisted in moving the mortally wounded captain."(Cultural Arts of Waco)

-Dorris Miller lived during a time when segregation shaped the social landscape within the armed forces.
+Doris Miller lived during a time when segregation shaped the social landscape within the armed forces.
 He served a country that purposefully discriminated against him.
 Black men received training that put them at a disadvantage during combat.
 Despite it all, they rose to the occasion.
-When the bombs dropped, Dorris Miller put himself on the line to return fire to planes attacking the harbor.
+When the bombs dropped, Doris Miller put himself on the line to return fire to planes attacking the harbor.

 "It was Miller’s first experience firing such a weapon because black sailors serving in the segregated steward’s branch of the navy were not given the gunnery training received by white sailors."(Cultural Arts of Waco)